 You can study in a variety of ways, and the cost would change from free to expensive depending on your choice.

 Prices are very subjective in photography and depend on your level, who you chose to teach you and where you choose to be taught.
 For example, a degree in London can cost almost twice the cost of a degree in northern England.
-Taking classes online will be cheaper than taking face to face courses.
+Taking online photography courses. will be cheaper than taking face to face photography courses.
 If you are a beginner, you will pay more than an enthusiast who just needs a refresher.
 The most important thing is to set your budget and search for the solution that suits your circumstances.

 If you are just starting out you might be tempted to buy the most expensive and best quality photography equipment with all of the bells and whistles.
 But if you speak to any seasoned professional photographer, they would probably tell you that this is a rookie mistake.